bradgarropy/dailytexascountry.com/content/posts/whiskey-myers-virtual-concert/index.md

 slug: whiskey-myers-virtual-concert
 title: Whiskey Myers Virtual Concert
 date: 2020-05-21
-tags: ["concert", "livestream"]
+tags: [concert, livestream]
-image: "images/whiskey-myers.jpg"
+image: images/whiskey-myers.jpg
 ---

 Having all these [livestreams][livestreams] to watch is great, but it doesn't scratch the itch of going to a live concert.
 The vast majority of these streams are all solo acoustic, just an artist and a guitar.
 Well, leave it to [Billy Bob's][billy-bobs] to put on a legitimate show in our time of need.
 And who better to bring us back to life and rock our faces off than [Whiskey Myers][whiskey-myers]?!